Fisher: Profile and Information

 Diet

-Fishers are omnivorous as they survival by feeding on a large variety of small animals, but snowshoe, hares, and porcupines are their primary prey.
-Fishers also include insects, seeds, fruit, and mushrooms to their diet.
+Fishers are omnivorous as they survive by feeding on many small animals, but snowshoes, hares, and porcupines are their primary prey.
+Fishers also include insects, seeds, fruit, and mushrooms in their diet.

-There is no much knowledge about fisher’s mating scheme.
+There is not much knowledge about the fisher’s mating scheme.
 They commonly breed between late March and early April.
 Egg implantation is delayed for ten months until the beginning of active pregnancy in mid-February of the following year.

-The females give birth to 1 – 4 kits after gesturing that last for about 50 days.
+The females give birth to 1 – 4 kits after gesturing, lasting about 50 days.
 Young fishers are born blind and powerless in hollow trees.

-They start to turn towards a solid diet afterwards.
+They start to turn towards a solid diet afterward.
 Males do not assist in bringing up their young ones.

 Population